Medical Device Coating FAQs

 Do you have any biocompatibility testing performed on your coatings?

-As of the first quarter, 2009, we are having two series of SSG formulated coatings independently tested for ISO 10993-1 and other appropriate testing for medical devices for short-term contact or less than 24 hours in the human body.
+Certain SSG formulated coatings have been independently tested for ISO 10993-1 and other appropriate testing for medical devices for short-term contact or a limited time in the human body.
 This will allow our customers to potentially reduce the time it takes the manufacturer to qualify a device for a medical end use.
 Please contact SSG for updates as to test results.

 Does SSG have any coatings for devices used for implantation in the human body, such as arthroscopic implants?